Artificial intelligence is transforming our world — it is on all of us to make sure that it goes well

 AI systems can cause harm when people use them maliciously.
 For example, when they are used in politically-motivated disinformation campaigns or to enable mass surveillance.12

-But AI systems can also cause unintended harm, when they act differently than intended or fail.
-For example, in the Netherlands the authorities used an AI system which falsely claimed that an estimated 26,000 parents made fraudulent claims for child care benefits.
-The false allegations led to hardship for many poor families, and also resulted in the resignation of the Dutch government in 2021.13
+But AI systems can also cause unintended harm when they act differently than intended or fail.
+For example, in the Netherlands, the authorities used an AI system that falsely claimed that an estimated 26,000 parents made fraudulent claims for childcare benefits.
+The false allegations led to hardship for many poor families and eventually resulted in the resignation of the Dutch government in 2021.13

 How could an AI possibly escape human control and end up harming humans?